 - the month before you turn 50; or

 - the date on which you're approved for a disability pension.

 Note: If you ceased employment in education before July 1, 2001, different deadlines and eligibility rules apply.
 Please contact us for more information on your benefit options.

-How do changes in bond yields affect the commuted value?
+How do changes in bond yields affect the CV?

-The interest rates and inflation rates used in calculating the commuted value of your pension are determined by the yields of real return Government of Canada bonds.
+The interest rates and inflation rates used in calculating the CV are determined by real return federal bond yields, and provincial and corporate bond indices.
 Real return bonds are long-term bonds that pay the holder of the bond a specific sum of money, at a specific interest rate, plus the rate of inflation.
-When the yields of those bonds increase, the commuted value decreases; when they decrease, it increases.
+When the yields of those bonds increase, the CV decreases; when they decrease, it increases.